let go

 And yet, how do you know when it is time to let go?
 Is there ever a good time?

-Letting go or non-attachment is embracing the experience but not allowing it to affect you totally.
+Letting go, or non-attachment, is embracing the experience while not allowing it to affect you completely.

 I don’t often talk about letting go.
 It’s not the first thing you want to do when you first discover addiction has entered your family.